top of page

 To protect our communities and build a strong future for Connecticut, we must update the law with the best science available and strengthen it by making it more enforceable.

-We also need measures to actually achieve the reductions and protect our health.
+We also need measures to actually achieve the reductions needed from our building, electricity generation, and transportation sectors.

 What can the legislature do?

-The Connecticut General Assembly's Environment Committee has considered several bills that can help provide accountability and put us back on the path to success.
-Your voices can help keep up the momentum and ensure these bills become law.
+The Connecticut General Assembly has the opportunity this session to pass legislation that provides accountability and puts Connecticut back on the path to success.
+Your voices are essential to build momentum and ensure these measures become law.